infsci2560sp17/full-stack-web-dawn-llp/README.md

     - numDislikes=20(number of likes)
 #### Request

-    - /palettes/ajax/like/26?numDislikes=20)
+    - ../public/api/palettes/ajax/like/26?numDislikes=20)
 #### Response
     - json return: {"likes":78, "dislikes":21}
-Add 1 to numDislikes of a palette by id
+Add 1 to numDislikes of a palette by id when numDislikes matches previous records.

 ## Technologies Used